CescaNeri/DataMining-MachineLearning/data-mining/classifiers/rule-classifier.md

 ## Properties

-- It is nt always possible to determine an exhaustive and mutually exclusive set of rules
+- It is not always possible to determine an exhaustive and mutually exclusive set of rules
 - Lack of mutual exclusivity
 - Lack of exhaustiveness